- Posted by Jimerson Adkins

 For example, if you’re trying to sell handcrafted pens, you’d probably be wasting your money targeting 20-something millennials.

 Knowing who your customers are is half the battle, you also need to know what they are searching for.
-If you’re a plumber, your residential customers will likely be searching for “local plumber” or “plumbing services in Midland TX”.
+If you’re a plumber, your residential customers will likely be searching for “local plumber” or “plumbing services in Denton, TX”.
 Add another layer of complexity on to this by understanding that every other plumber in town is also using these popular search terms (key words) to show their ads.
 That’s your competition.

 With the right key word research, we can discover some popular key words that your customers are using to search that don’t have a whole lot of competition.
 The less competition on a key words or key phrases, the less you end up paying per click.
 It’s an art and a science!